Kriti Bhatia

 Research interests

 I am interested in cognitive neuroscience and consciousness.
-My ongoing projects involve evaluation of popular theories (Perception-Action Model, Planning-Control Model) about information processing in the brain and investigation of the role of modal (sensory, concrete) and amodal (symbolic, abstract) representations in visual perception and planning/control of visually-guided action.
+In my ongoing projects, I investigate how visual information in the human brain is processed for perception and action.
+This involves evaluation of popular theories like the Perception-Action Model.
+A general aim is to examine the role of modal (sensory, concrete) and amodal (symbolic, abstract) representations in perception and action.

 CV